Mean curvature interface limit from Glauber+Zero-range interacting particles: Introduction

-In the probabilistic part, for the hydrodynamic limit, we apply the so-called relative entropy method originally due to Yau \cite{Y}.
-As a consequence of the method, we show that the microscopic configurations are not far from the solution to a deterministic discrete approximation to the nonlinear Allen-Cahn equation (cf. Theorem \ref{thm:EstHent}).
-To control the errors in this approximation, we will need a new `quantified' replacement estimate, which can be seen as a type of `Boltzmann-Gibbs' principle (cf. Theorem \ref{BG}).
-In the PDE part, we compare the discretized Allen-Cahn equation with its continuous counterpart (cf. Theorem \ref{PDEthm}) by constructing super and sub solutions in terms of those for the continuum PDE.
-We show a sharp interface limit, with respect to the Allen-Cahn equation, now with nonlinear diffusion term $\Delta\varphi(u)$ (cf. Theorems \ref{Thm_Generation} and \ref{Thm_Propagation}).
-Such a derivation is obtained by keeping a `corrector' term in the expansion, or second order term in $\varepsilon=K^{-1/2}$, of the solutions $u=u^{(K)}$ in variables depending on the distance to a certain level set.
+In the probabilistic part (Sections \ref{sec:4} and \ref{BG_section}), for the hydrodynamic limit, we apply the so-called relative entropy method originally due to Yau \cite{Y}.
+As a consequence of the method, we show that the microscopic configurations are not far from the solution to a deterministic discrete approximation to the nonlinear Allen-Cahn equation (cf.\ Theorem \ref{thm:EstHent}); see equation \eqref{eq:1.DHDeq}.
+To control the errors in this approximation, we will need a new `quantified' replacement estimate, which can be seen as a type of `Boltzmann-Gibbs' principle (cf.\ Theorem \ref{BG}). $L^\infty$-bounds on second discrete derivatives of the solution of discretized Allen-Cahn equation \eqref{eq:1.DHDeq} (cf.\ Theorem \ref{lem:3.3-a}), derived by Nash and Schauder estimates in \cite{FS}, play important role.

+In the continuum/discrete PDE part (Sections \ref{sec:cont-AC} and \ref{sec:6.3}, respectively), we compare the discretized Allen-Cahn equation \eqref{eq:1.DHDeq} with its continuous counterpart \eqref{eq:1.AC-c} with nonlinear diffusion and, by comparison argument, construct super and sub solutions in terms of those for the continuum PDE; see Theorem \ref{PDEthm} for the main result of the PDE part.
+We note that a sharp interface limit, with respect to the Allen-Cahn equation, now with nonlinear diffusion term $\Delta\varphi(u)$ is shown in a companion paper \cite{EFHPS}, and summarized in Theorems \ref{Thm_Generation} and \ref{Thm_Propagation}.
+Such a derivation is obtained by keeping a `corrector' term in the expansion, or second order term in $\varepsilon=K^{-1/2}$, of the solutions $u=u^{(K)}$ in variables depending on the distance to a certain level set; see Section \ref{sec:cont-AC}.
 It seems this sharp interface limit for the nonlinear Allen-Cahn equation is unknown even in the continuum setting.